 We stress that Theorem \ref{thm:B} holds for all Bernstein blocks of all reductive $p$-adic groups.
-In particular it provides a good substitute for types, when those are not available or too complicated.
-The use of graded (instead of affine) Hecke algebras is only a small consession, since the standard approaches to the representation theory of affine Hecke algebras with unequal parameters run via graded Hecke algebras anyway.
+It provides a good substitute for types, when those are not available or too complicated.
+The use of graded (instead of affine) Hecke algebras is only a small concession, since the standard approaches to the representation theory of affine Hecke algebras with unequal parameters run via graded Hecke algebras anyway.

 Let us point out that on the Galois side of the local Langlands correspondence, analogous structures exist.
 Indeed, in \cite{AMS1,AMS2,AMS3} twisted graded Hecke algebras and a twisted affine Hecke algebra were associated to every Bernstein component in the space of enhanced L-parameters.
 By comparing twisted graded Hecke algebras on both sides of the local Langlands correspondence, it might be possible to establish new cases of that correspondence.